datafusion-contrib/datafusion-dft/README.md

 `dft` is inspired by  [`datafusion-cli`], but has some differences:
 1. `dft` TUI focuses on more complete and interactive experience for users.
-2. `dft` contains many built in integrations such as Delta Lake, Iceberg, and MySQL that are not available in `datafusion-cli`.
+2. `dft` contains many built in integrations such as Delta Lake, Iceberg, and MySQL (Coming Soon) that are not available in `datafusion-cli`.

 [`datafusion-cli`]: https://datafusion.apache.org/user-guide/cli/overview.html